ThatSINEWAVE/Spy.pet-Info/README.md

 - `kts_tester_output.json` - output file for `kts_tester.py`
 - `scanner.py` - Script used to check the Discord IDs inside `ids.json` with Discord's API
 - `scanner_output.json` - output file for `scanner.py`
+- `index.html` - Main HTML file for the web interface.
+- `styles.css` - Main CSS file for the web interface.
+- `script.js` - Main JavaScript file for the web interface.

 ## Bot accounts used by Spy.pet